-There is one game that children call Jump the Snake.
+One is called Jump the Snake.
 Rope turners crouch or kneel and wiggle the rope from side to side to make a snaking configuration.
 Jumpers line up and jump the rope one after another.
 As the jumper approaches the rope, she plants both feet together and broad jumps across the rope, landing on two feet.
 The goal is to avoid touching the rope.

 There are variations on that too, where you either jump with a partner or just by yourself.
 Both use the rope folded in half.
 You can hold the shortened rope in your hands and turn round and round on the spot with your friend jumping over the folded rope as it comes around.
 Or you can swing the rope first to the left and then to the right, jumping over it yourself each time.
 I also remember tying the rope to one ankle and jumping over it as I twirled around and from side to side; a friend’s daughter recently told me that in the 1980s, she had a toy specially designed for that called Skip-It.

-Whatever techniques your kids invent for jumping rope, they’re sure to have some fun and get some outdoor exercise.
-And who knows, you might even feel nostalgic enough to join in!
+Whatever techniques your kids invent for jumping rope, they're sure to have some fun and get some outdoor exercise, and will maybe even make you feel nostalgic enough to join in!

 Miss Mary Mack and Other Children’s Street Rhymes by Joanna Cole and Stephanie Calmenson (HarperCollins, 1990)

 Anna Banana: 101 Jump Rope Rhymes by Joanna Cole (HarperCollins, 1989)